About the Boise City Council

 The City of Boise has a strong Mayor-Council form of government in which the Mayor acts as the city executive, overseeing day-to-day operations of the City, while the six-member City Council serves as the Legislative body with policy setting and budgetary authority.

 Council members have many responsibilities.
 They act as liaisons to various City boards and commissions such as the Airport Commission, Library Board, and Parks and Recreation Board of Commissioners.
-They also serve on the boards of such organizations as the Capital City Development Corporation, Downtown Boise Association, Community and Regional Planning Association of Southwestern Idaho (COMPASS), and Valley Regional Transit.
+They also serve on the boards of such organizations as the Capital City Development Corporation, Downtown Boise Association, Community Planning Association of Southwest Idaho (COMPASS), and Valley Regional Transit.
 Council Members also represent the City by serving on many national organizations.

 Council Members are elected at-large by popular vote of all of the residents of the City of Boise.
 While they are elected to a particular seat, those seats are not determined geographically.
 The offices of both Mayor and City Council are non-partisan and elections are held in odd-numbered years.